stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 | f			| see below		| face or triangle		| f 1//3 4//6 7//9	|
 | s			| n/a			| smoothing group		| s					|

-The *face* command specifies a number vertices consisting of a vertex position and optionally a normal and texture coordinate (delimited by the slash character).
+The *face* command specifies the vertices of a polygon (usually a triangle) as a tuple of indices delimited by the slash character.
+Each vertex consists of a position index, optional normal index, and an optional texture coordinate index.

 | example 				| description 								|
 | f 1 2 3				| triangle with vertex positions only 		|
 | f 1/2 3/4 5/6			| triangle also with texture coordinates 	|
 | f 1/2/3 4/5/6 7/8/9	| also with normals 						|
 | f 1//2 3//4 5//6		| normals but no texture coordinates 		|

-In addition face indices can also be negative specifying a reverse index from the end of a list.

 Example:
 ```